glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 ### Looping over dictionaries

-So, we might be able to write a similar version of our code above to store a bunch of different colours in a dictionary, and then decide which of these colours is closest to what the colour sensor sees.
+So, we might write a similar version of our code above to store many different colours in a dictionary and then decide which of these colours is closest to what the colour sensor sees.

-But in order to do this, we need some way to execute the code for every entry in the dictionary!
+But to do this, we need some way to execute the code for every entry in the dictionary!

 Luckily, since a dictionary is a collection of items, we can use a `for` loop: